 What’s the energy rating of your home?
 Have you ever tried to get this information but found it challenging?
 In Victoria, people selling or renting out a home are not required to provide this information to home buyers or renters, making it hard to know just how much energy you need to consume to stay comfortable.

-The end result is that people buy and rent homes with no idea about the home’s running costs, comfort or livability until they move in.
+Without an understanding of the importance of energy performance, people buy and rent homes with no idea about the home’s running costs, comfort or livability until they move in.
+This not only leaves many people with ‘bill shock’ when they move in, but also makes it very difficult for people to minimise their carbon footprints.
 Read the experiences of people living in homes with oppressive conditions here.

 Given how much public concern there is around energy bills, we think house hunters should be able to easily access information about energy performance before they choose a home.

 Help us gather important information about energy performance in the real estate market by surveying estate agents over the phone, from your home.

 By starting this conversation, real estate agents will begin to understand that providing this information is a key part of being successful in their job.
 This could be the beginning of a bottom-up, consumer-driven conversation about the importance of energy performance in our built environment.